cloudControl/documentation/Guides/Python/Django.md

 # Deploying a Django Application

-In this tutorial we're going to show you how to deploy a Django application on [exoscale].
+In this tutorial we're going to show you how to deploy a Django application on [CloudKilat].
 You can find the [source code on Github][example-app] and check out the [Python buildpack][python buildpack] for supported features.
 The application follows the official [Django tutorial] and allows you to create, use and manage simple polls.

 ## The Django Application Explained